saritadas007/FLIQ_IBM_algorithm/README.md

        - Step-by-step construction of the Deutsch circuit
        - Oracle implementations and analysis
        - Results interpretation
-- 🧪 A local test script file --> test_deutsch.py
+- 🧪 A local test script file --> deutsch_test.py
-       This script tests four oracle functions (constant and balanced) using Qiskit's AerSimulator to verify the Deutsch algorithm behavior.
+       This script tests four oracle functions (constant and balanced) using Qiskit's AerSimulator to verify the Deutsch algorithm behaviour.
        **How to use**
         # Install dependencies